 This function allows the operator to swap the control of one or several play channels between the EVS Remote Panel and a third-party controller.
 Both controllers receive permanently the status of the channel(s), but only one controller at a time is able to actually control a channel.
-The secondary controllers are defined in Section 7 of the Remote Setup menu.
+The secondary controllers are defined in page T2.2 of the Technical Setup menu.